Bundesliga

 11. Miroslav Klose

-The elder statesman of the 2014 squad at 36, the former Werder Bremen and Bayern Munich striker made himself an immortal in World Cup history with the second goal against the Selecao, overtaking Brazil's Ronaldo as the tournament's all-time leading scorer (16).
+The elder statesman of the 2014 squad at 36, the former Werder and Bayern striker made himself an immortal in World Cup history with the second goal against the Seleção, overtaking Brazil's Ronaldo as the tournament's all-time leading scorer (16).
 He chose to bow out at the top after the World Cup, although he kept playing at club level with Lazio until summer 2016.
 Later that same year he began a DFB coaching course and joined Germany's staff.
-In May 2018, Klose was named Bayern’s U17 coach and was Flick's first-team assistant in 2020/21.
-He took his first role as head coach of a professional side at the start of 2022/23 with Austrian Bundesliga club SCR Altach.
+In May 2018, Germany's all-time record goalscorer (71 goals) was named Bayern’s U17 coach and was Flick's first-team assistant in 2020/21.
+He took his first role as head coach of a professional side at the start of 2022/23 with Austrian Bundesliga club Altach before taking over Bundesliga 2 side Nuremberg for the 2024/25 season.

 Zieler was - and still is - regarded as a reliable pair of hands in goal.
 The former Manchester United goalkeeper had been a regular in Germany's squads since making his debut in a friendly against Ukraine in 2011, but was an unused substitute throughout the 2014 World Cup.
 He had two more seasons at Hannover after Brazil before a short-lived spell in the Premier League with Leicester City.
 Zieler, who was last called up to the national team in 2015, returned to Germany in 2017 with Stuttgart.
-He his now back at Hannover and is the team's first-choice custodian in Bundesliga 2.
+He his now back at Hannover and remains the team's first-choice custodian in Bundesliga 2 at the age of 36, making over 375 appearances for the club across his two spells.

 13. Thomas Müller

 A German famed for his sense of humour and laid-back manner?
 Don't be fooled by Müller's off-field charisma, though; he's as ruthless as they come when he steps onto a football pitch.
-Müller scored five times at Brazil 2014, taking his career World Cup total to 10, and the one-club man is still going strong at Bayern.
-The Bundesliga's top assist provider in both of the past two seasons, Müller remains one of the most respected - and elusive - attackers in the game.
+Müller scored five times at Brazil 2014, taking his career World Cup total to 10.
+The last of his 131 senior caps came at Euro 2024 on home soil.
+He is the most decorated player in Bundesliga history with 12 titles, plus a further 21 other winner's medals at club level.
+His 25-year spell on the books at Bayern is set to end in summer 2025.

 14. Julian Draxler

 Like Ginter, Draxler was just 20 when he joined up with Germany's all-conquering squad in 2014, having already had four seasons of Bundesliga football by that stage.
-The Schalke youth academy product came on a substitute as the eventual winners overwhelmed Brazil in Belo Horizonte while he was an unused sub in the showpiece against Argentina five days later.
+The Schalke youth academy product came on a substitute as the eventual winners overwhelmed Brazil in Belo Horizonte, while he was an unused sub in the showpiece against Argentina five days later.
 Draxler moved on to Wolfsburg ahead of the 2015/16 season before joining Paris Saint-Germain in January 2017.
 He played a big part in his nation's Euro 2016 semi-final run and captained Germany to Confederations Cup glory in 2017.
-Draxler has been a regular member of the national team's squads ever since, although in a more peripheral role.
-The 29-year-old earned the most recent of his 58 caps in March 2022 in a friendly against the Netherlands.
-He left PSG for Benfica in summer 2022.
+Draxler was a regular member of the national team's squads until 2022, when he earned the last of his 58 caps.
+The 31-year-old left PSG for Benfica in summer 2022 and then joined Al-Ahli in Saudi Arabia the following year.

 15. Erik Durm

 Just beginning to realise his phenomenal potential at Dortmund, full-back Durm was rewarded with a place in the 2014 squad for Brazil after his maiden Bundesliga season.
 Debuting against Cameroon in a pre-World Cup friendly, the then 22-year-old was an unused substitute at the finals but did collect four more caps in Euro 2016 qualifiers thereafter.
-Since then, however, he has suffered rotten luck on the injury front, with hip and ankle problems following two knee complaints, meaning his last Germany cap came in November 2014.
+Since then, however, he suffered rotten luck on the injury front, with hip and ankle problems following two knee complaints, meaning his last Germany cap came in November 2014.
 He left Dortmund in 2017 and failed to play at all in 2017/18 owing to injury, before returning to action with Premier League side Huddersfield in 2018.
 Three campaigns at Eintracht Frankfurt followed – including their UEFA Europa League triumph in May 2022 – before he joined boyhood club Kaiserslautern in Bundesliga 2 for the 2022/23 campaign.
+He retired from professional football in 2024 and has since been playing for boyhood club Rieschweiler at amateur level.

 16. Philipp Lahm

 On a roll of honour that read Fritz Walter (1954), Franz Beckenbauer (1974) and Lothar Matthäus (1990), the name Philipp Lahm was added in 2014.
 The Bayern great raised the trophy as captain of his country, just like those legendary players did before him.
 Lahm completed the most passes in Brazil, his tally standing at an immense 562, while his two assists in the semi-final win against Brazil added even more gloss.
 The former full-back turned defensive midfielder, once hailed by erstwhile Bayern tactician Pep Guardiola as the "most intelligent player I've ever coached", retired from the game in 2017 following 500 games and 21 titles.
-He is currently an ambassador for Germany's UEFA Euro 2024 bid and a consultant for Stuttgart.
+He was recently part of the organising committee for Euro 2024 in Germany.

 Watch: Thanks for the memories, Philipp Lahm!